hanan9870/hanan9870/README.md

 ---------------------------------------------

 👩‍💻 Software Engineering Student | Universiti Teknologi Malaysia 🚀 Hello!
 I'm Hanan Osama, a dedicated Software Engineering student at Universiti Teknologi Malaysia.
-My educational journey has taken me through various institutions, shaping my passion for technology and coding.
-As a former 🎓 Head of Academic Affairs at Khartoum University's Students Club and active participant in cultural events, I bring a diverse perspective to my software development endeavors.
-Education:
-🏫 Universiti Teknologi Malaysia, Software Engineering (Current) 🏢 Khartoum University, Department of Mathematics (1 year) 🏫 Omdurman Public School, Secondary Education (1 year) 🏫 Alraith Public School, Primary, Middle, and Secondary Education (11 years)
-Positions:
-🎓 Head of Academic Affairs at Khartoum University Students Club 🥈 Silver Member in Arabic Culture Day
-🥈 Silver Member in Culture Corner Day
-🥇 Golden Member in Sudanese Fasting Day
-Skills:
-💻 Programming: Java, C++
-🌐 Web Development: HTML, CSS, JavaScript
-🎨 Design: Adobe Illustrator
- Courses:
- 🚀 Learn C++ Programming - Beginner to Advance - Deep Dive in C++ by Abdul Bari 🌐 The Complete 2024 Web Development Bootcamp by Dr. Angela Yu

-* 🌍  I'm based in Universiti Teknologi Malaysia
-* ✉️  You can contact me at [hussein.h@graduate.utm.my](mailto:hussein.h@graduate.utm.my)

-### Skills
+I'm a Software Engineering student at Universiti Teknologi Malaysia with a passion for coding and a knack for exploring the ever-evolving realms of technology.
+My educational journey has taken me from Khartoum University's Department of Mathematics to various stages of public school, shaping my diverse background.
+My skills encompass Java, C++, web development with HTML, CSS, and JavaScript, as well as design using Adobe Illustrator.
+I've honed my craft through courses like Abdul Bari's in-depth C++ programming and Dr. Angela Yu's comprehensive 2024 Web Development Bootcamp.
+Notable achievements include earning Silver Member status in events like Arabic Culture Day and Culture Corner Day, and achieving the prestigious Golden Member recognition in Sudanese Fasting.
+My GitHub profile is a testament to my coding enthusiasm and tech exploration journey. 🚀

 <p align="left">